kbaggen/Cheapfathers-Bubble-Logger/README.md

  <img width="656" height="446" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/mean_data.png">

-***So, if a keen eye on placement/alingment of sound probe, 4ml water amount in s-arilock and a slow/controlled fermentation in a airtight fermenter and the use of the same calibrated sensor, it is possible to use CO2 as a SG measument though a 2nd degree poly.***
+***So, if a keen eye on placement/alingment of sound probe, 4-4,5 ml water amount in s-arilock and a slow/controlled fermentation in a airtight fermenter and the use of the same calibrated sensor, it is possible to use CO2 as a SG measument though a 2nd degree poly.***

 You might have to re-calculate you own polynomial based on your sound sensor and its calibration.
 Hence, make 2-3 brews and take hydrometer measuments over the time compared to SBM/pt/L and update your polynomial.
 The same is likley needed if you change sound sensor.